sovpro/heos-stream/README.md

 # Notice

-This unsponsored software is provided, subject to a MIT license, unoffocially and independently of Sound United, LLC, its affiliates, subsidiaries and brands (such as HEOS, Denon and any such not listed here).
+This unsponsored software is provided, subject to a MIT license, unofficially and independently of Sound United, LLC, its affiliates, subsidiaries and brands (such as HEOS, Denon and any such not listed here).